reinhardh/deep_inverse.github.io/index.md

 - **Inverse problems beyond Euclidean data:** Deep networks are emerging as a powerful tool to solve inverse problems on data with an underlying graph or manifold structure such as social networks  or surfaces in computer graphics.
 We highly welcome contributions on solving inverse problems in geometric deep learning.

 # Important Dates
-- Submission Deadline: September 9th, 2019
+- Submission Deadline: ~~September 9th~~ Extended until September 13th, 2019.
 - Notification: October 1st, 2019
 - Workshop: Friday, December 13, 2019.